About the Roots & Shoots Australia Resource Box for Schools

 Is there any teacher training available for the Resource Box?

-What support is available to help with my school’s action plan?
+What other support is available to my school?

-We have a team of volunteers ready to support you as you design, implement and evaluate your action and lessons plans.
+We have a team of volunteers ready to support you if your class decides to design their own project that benefits animals, people and the environment.
 Roots & Shoots volunteers are available for school visits, student workshops and can assist you to engage with a host of resources, training, events and grant opportunities to support your projects.
 If you have any questions or need any help, please contact email@example.com.

 Roots & Shoots: Getting Started